subquery/network-contracts/README.md

 # SubQuery Contracts

-The SubQuery is a indexing tool for querying blockchains data.
+The SubQuery is an indexing tool for querying blockchains data.
 Anyone can build indexing service with SubQuery, and provide the api to making blockchain data easily accessible.

 The SubQuery Network Smart Contracts are a set of Solidity contracts that power the decentralised SubQuery Network.
-The contracts enable a decentralized network that welcome indexers running query projects and provide queries to consumers.
+The contracts enable a decentralized network that welcomes indexers running query projects and provides queries to consumers.
 Consumers pay for queries with the SubQuery Token (SQT).

 This repository includes contracts, js-sdk and rust-sdk.